reach-sh/reach-lang/docs-vue/src/workshop-relay.md

 + Bob can transfer the funds to wherever he'd like.

-In XXX (secref "workshop-hash-lock"), we designed the application so that the "secret" was a special number that the contract compared against a known digest to release the funds.
+In ${seclink("workshop-hash-lock")}, we designed the application so that the "secret" was a special number that the contract compared against a known digest to release the funds.
 This approach was flawed, because when Bob used the secret to gain access, it was possible for anyone else to see the transaction and attempt to play it themselves.

 In today's workshop, we'll use a crucial insight about decentralized applications: account ownership is fluid and account credentials are a form of secret knowledge that every consensus network builds in to their foundation.